Levels of Neonatal Care

 The highest level of neonatal care provided occurs at regional NICUs, or Level IV neonatal intensive care units.
 These units are required to have pediatric surgical subspecialists on staff in addition to the care providers required for Level III units.

-Regional NICUs have all of the capabilities of Level I, II and III units.
+Regional NICUs have all the capabilities of Level I, II and III units.
 In addition to providing the highest level of care, Level IV NICUs:

 - Are located within an institution that has the capability to provide surgical repair of complex congenital or acquired conditions

-- Facilitate transport and provide outreach education
+- Arrange transport and provide outreach education

 - Provide ECMO (Extracorporeal Membrane Oxygenation)